 The reunion was about bonds between people, not structures.
 It brought together people who had publicly and vehemently criticised the Sisters and the institutions at New Norcia with others who had spent their savings to finance a return.
 Most often the women and men who gathered could speak in more than one voice, from more than one standpoint about their childhood.
 Women who had fought all their lives against the threat that their own children might end up in care brought grandchildren to town, proud and keen that the next generation might meet 'the ladies who looked after Nanna'.
 Again and again, the reunion was about relationships that had persisted through dreadful, and sometimes wonderful, experiences and held firm over many years.
 That There was Love in This Home: The Benedictine Missionary Sisters at New Norcia p.211

-Sources used to compile this entry: Fox, Charlie, 'New Norcia mission', in Gregory, Jenny and Jan Gothard [editors] (eds), Historical Encyclopedia of Western Australia, University of Western Australia Press, Crawley, W.A., 2009, pp. 630-631; Information Services, Department for Community Development, 'St Mary's Mission, New Norcia', Signposts: A Guide for Children and Young People in Care in WA from 1920, Government of Western Australia, 2004, http://signposts.cpfs.wa.gov.au/pdf/pdf.aspx; Massam, Katharine, That There was Love in This Home: The Benedictine Missionary Sisters at New Norcia, Evangelists of Empire?: Missionaries in Colonial History, Barry, Amanda, Cruickshank, Joanna, Brown-May, Andrew and Grimshaw, Patricia, University of Melbourne eScholarship Research Centre, Melbourne, 2008, http://repository.divinity.edu.au/360/1/2008BC_KMassam_That_There_was_Love_in_this_Home.pdf. p.211.; National Directory of Records of Catholic Organisations Caring for Children Separated from Families, A Piece of the Story: A Research Project Undertaken by the Australian Catholic Social Welfare Commission and the Australian Conference of Leaders of Religious Institutes, November 1999, https://cssa.org.au/wp-content/uploads/2020/11/A-Piece-of-the-Story.pdf. pp.141-142..
+Sources used to compile this entry: Fox, Charlie, 'New Norcia mission', in Gregory, Jenny and Jan Gothard [editors] (eds), Historical Encyclopedia of Western Australia, University of Western Australia Press, Crawley, W.A., 2009, pp. 630-631; Information Services, Department for Community Development, 'St Mary's Mission, New Norcia', Signposts: A Guide for Children and Young People in Care in WA from 1920, Government of Western Australia, 2004, https://signposts.communities.wa.gov.au//pdf/pdf.aspx; Massam, Katharine, That There was Love in This Home: The Benedictine Missionary Sisters at New Norcia, Evangelists of Empire?: Missionaries in Colonial History, Barry, Amanda; Cruickshank, Joanna; Brown-May, Andrew; and Grimshaw, Patricia, University of Melbourne eScholarship Research Centre, Melbourne, 2008, https://repository.divinity.edu.au/entities/publication/ebef8468-c13f-46c3-a152-6182550ef454. p.211.; National Directory of Records of Catholic Organisations Caring for Children Separated from Families, A Piece of the Story: A Research Project Undertaken by the Australian Catholic Social Welfare Commission and the Australian Conference of Leaders of Religious Institutes, November 1999, https://cssa.org.au/wp-content/uploads/2020/11/A-Piece-of-the-Story.pdf. pp.141-142..

 Prepared by: Debra Rosser